 We believe that the quickest way of resolving a concern is by raising it directly with a member of the Practice team as soon as you can.

 We will try to deal with your concern as quickly as possible.
-You can also contact the Reception or ask for the Practice Manager in order to discuss your issues.

 If you are unable to complain immediately after the event then your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.